 The word “synopsis” comes from the Greek word syn- (meaning together) and “opsis” (meaning sight).
 In other words, a synopsis is a condensed version of a larger piece of writing.

 In publishing, a synopsis functions as a marketing tool for books.
-When you submit a manuscript to publishers, you will have to provide a synopsis.
-It is typically done by having someone else read through the entire book and summarize its contents.
-The person who reads the book is called a reader.
+When submitting a manuscript to publishers, you must provide a synopsis.
+It is done by having someone else read the entire book and summarize its contents.
 The publisher may hire them, or they may volunteer their time.

-If you have written a novel yourself, you probably already know how much work to create a complete-length book.
-You’ve likely spent months or even years developing a detailed outline, researching topics, gathering information, and writing chapters.
+If you have written a novel, you already know how much work it takes to create a complete-length book.
+You spend months or even years developing a detailed outline, researching topics, gathering information, and writing chapters.
 However, when it comes to writing a synopsis, all you need to do is condense this process into one paragraph.

-First, you should start by reading sample synopses online.
+First, start by reading sample synopses online.
 These samples will give you ideas about how to structure yours.

-Second, you should remember that a good synopsis doesn’t just tell readers what happens in your book.
+Second, remember that a good synopsis doesn’t just tell readers what happens in your book.
 Instead, it tells them why they should buy your book.

-It means that your synopsis should explain the main themes of your book.
-For example, if your book is about love, your summary should focus on the themes of romance, commitment, and trust.
+It means that your synopsis should explain the main themes.
+For example, if your book is about love, your summary should focus on romance, commitment, and trust.

 Your synopsis should also describe the major conflicts within the story.
 Conflict is the driving force behind every great thriller, mystery, or romance.
-Conflict drives people to act, so it’s essential to any account.
+Conflict drives people to act.

 Finally, your synopsis should clearly state the book’s genre.
 Most publishers require authors to specify whether their book is fiction or nonfiction.

-For example, if your book has is a crime novel, you could say something like:
+For example, if your book is a crime novel, you could say something like:

 “An exciting new series featuring a female detective.”

-Or, if your book is on ancient Rome, you could write:
+Or, if your book is science fiction, you could write:

-“A historical adventure about a young Roman woman who must fight for her life after being falsely accused of treason.”
+“A Sci-Fi adventure about a young astronaut who must fight for her life on an unknown planet.”

 Generally, a synopsis should be no more than one page long.
-You may find yourself writing longer than this when you describe the main character’s personality traits, but keep it at one page for now.
+You may write longer than this when you describe the main character’s personality traits, but keep it at one page for now.

 The goal here is to give an overview of your book without giving away any spoilers.
-So don’t go into too much detail about the plot or the ending.
+Don’t go into too much detail about the plot or the ending.
 Instead, focus on describing your protagonist and their journey.

 Writing a Good Synopsis